This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Be sure to use gloves, as you really do not want hair dye to get all over your skin.

-Usually, there is an application bottle included, and you just follow the directions, pouring the dye in the bottle, and shaking it to mix it.
+Usually, there is an application bottle included, and you just follow the directions, pour the dye in the bottle, and shake it to mix it.

 Application